google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 ](https://wicg.github.io/budget-api/)[API](https://wicg.github.io/budget-api/),
 is a new API designed to allow developers to perform background work without notifying the user, such as silent push or performing a background fetch.
-In Chrome version 60 and above you'll be able to start using this API and the Chrome team is eager to get feedback from developers.
+In Chrome 60 and above you'll be able to start using this API and the Chrome team is eager to get feedback from developers.

 To allow developers to consume a user's resources in the background, the web